quantumish/minisql/ltl.md

 `sequsers.json` is a table where each row represents what happened in a day and the rows are laid out chronologically (e.g. first day is the first row).

-Let's try the simplest possible LTL query: maybe we're interested in predicting what events could indicate that a new client is going to buy our product.
-To do that we'd want all events that _precede_ a new client:
+Let's try the simplest possible LTL query: maybe we're interested in predicting what events could indicate that a client is going to buy our product.
+To do that we'd want all events that _precede_ a buy order:
 ```
 $ ./minisql
 SELECT * FROM sequsers WHERE NEXT action = 'buy' LIMIT 10;